vanjohnson879/frontline-cloud-doc/content/tutorials/getting-started/index.md

 ```
 $ ./bin/artifact.sh
-GATLING_HOME is set to .../gatling-charts-highcharts-bundle-3.6.1
+GATLING_HOME is set to .../gatling-charts-highcharts-bundle-{{< var gatlingBundleVersion >}}
-GATLING_VERSION is set to '3.6.1'
+GATLING_VERSION is set to '{{< var gatlingBundleVersion >}}'
 Creating jar...done
 ```

-This script can also be clicked or double-clicked from any file explorer.
+This script can also be clicked or double clicked from any file explorer.
 You'll see the result in the folder `target`, which should now have a file named `artifact.jar`.

 {{< youtube _fq3giAIibw >}}